 The first disc brake was introduced with the R75/6 and R90/6, the R90S getting dual front discs.
-ATE swinging calipers were on the early bikes, and they are a bit more work to adjust properly, whilst the Brembo brakes have no adjustments at the caliper area.
+ATE swinging calipers were on the early bikes, and they are a bit more work to adjust properly, and maybe a bit more work to bleed of air bubbles; whilst the Brembo brakes have no adjustments at the caliper area.
 It is possible to improve braking by various means.
 Earliest brakes on the front wheels were drums, and they are fine, except that they can grab on a damp morning for the first stop, and will fade under severe use.
 A single disc brake is NOT always more powerful in initial braking than a properly set up drum brake.
 That applies to both front and rear.
 BMW front drum brakes, used only on the earliest Airheads, are of the twin leading shoe type.

 In the U.S. models from 1980, the compression ratio was lowered, to allow lower octane fuels and as part of the upcoming UNleaded fuel changes.
 It is possible to raise the compression ratio with different BMW pistons, or to mill the head, or even turn the cylinder base.
 If one mills the head, one must also do something about the recess area of the head that the cylinder lip fits into.
 Several folks on the Airlist will do this type of work properly.
 BE SURE to get someone with CONSIDERABLE experience and knowledge.
 This milling is usually done at the time the heads are converted to dual-plugs, which are of some advantage for fuel mileage, ease of starting, octane requirements, etc. Going to different intake spigots and carburetors can further improve power.